Excellent: 4.9/ 5 ★★★★★ based on 629 reviews

 Booking a hotel stay before your departure from Belfast City Airport can make for a seamless start to your journey.
 It is a good idea for those with very early morning flights.
 Instead of getting up before dawn to begin your journey to the airport, you can enjoy an extra hour or so in bed, knowing that you are only minutes from the check-in area.

 While there are no hotels within the airport complex itself at Belfast City Airport, there are a number of hotels all within very easy reach.
-Just one mile away from the airport is the Titanic Quarter Premier Inn, offering budget rooms from just £50.
-The Premier Inn does not have its own parking facilities but are happy to recommend parking nearby for airport users.
+The Titanic Quarter Premier Inn is just a mile away from the airport, offering budget rooms for just £50.
+The Premier Inn does not have its own parking facilities but is happy to recommend parking nearby for airport users.

 The Park Avenue Hotel is a six-minute drive from the airport.
-It is a 4-star hotel with a range of good facilities and clean, comfortable rooms.
-It offers free parking for the duration of your stay and has a well-recommended steakhouse restaurant on site.
+It is a 4-star hotel with a range of exemplary facilities and clean, comfortable rooms.
+It offers free parking for your stay and has a well-recommended steakhouse restaurant on site.